chaimaa-kadaoui/4pv/README.md

   * if condition = `"smart"`: apply custom monitoring, no threshold is provided
 * optional: `zone` and `category` to filter datasets

+### About "smart" mode

+For now, basic rules are applied:
+* For stocks: their value is constant throughout de days so we check if we are below the median or not
+* For price: we check if the value is below the average minus the standard deviation
+* For reco: same as price but each segment is treated separately; an alert is active if one check fails for each one of the segments

+# TODO:
+* analyze further the time series: extract repetition of patterns like weekends & period of the year
+* add authentification